Syllabus

 Minus 90 80 70 60

-The instructor reserves the right to lower, but not raise, letter grade cutoffs.
-However, this policy should not create an expectation that this will happen.
-Asking for a change in cutoffs will make any change in cutoffs less likely.
 Grading in the course is not competitive.
 There is nothing (other than some statistical realities) that would prevent the entire class from receiving a grade of A.

-Grade Disputes
+Regrade Requests and Grade Disputes

 Academic Integrity

 The official University of Illinois policy related to academic integrity can be found in Article 1, Part 4 of the Student Code.
 Section 1-402 outlines behavior which is considered an infraction of academic integrity.
 These sections of the Student Code will be upheld in CS 307.
-Any violations will be dealt with in a swift, fair, and strict manner.
-In short, do not cheat, it is not worth the risk.
-You are more likely to get caught than you believe.
-If you think you may be operating in a grey area, you most likely are.
+Any violations will be dealt with in a swift, strict, and fair manner.

 Under no circumstances should course materials be provided to Course Hero, Chegg, or any similar for-profit website.
 The course staff will seek the harshest possible academic integrity penalty for any students who do so.